A Brief History

-There was money to be made in transporting New Mexico serapes and other woolen goods to Los Angeles, and in wrangling California-bred horses and mules back to Santa Fe.
-But a viable overland route across the remote deserts and mountains of Mexico’s far northern frontier had to be found.
+There was money to be made in transporting serapes and other woolen goods from New Mexico to Los Angeles and in wrangling California-bred horses and mules back to Santa Fe.
+There was likewise a strong economic incentive to move contraband goods and Indian slaves, over this same route.
+A viable overland route had to be found, though, to cross the remote deserts and mountains of Mexico’s far northern frontier.

-Santa Fe emerged as the hub of the overland continental trade network linking Mexico and United States markets—a network that included not only the Old Spanish Trail, but also the Santa Fe Trail and El Camino Real de Tierra Adentro.
-After the United States took control of the Southwest in 1848 other routes to California emerged, and use of the Old Spanish Trail sharply declined.
+Thanks in part to the Old Spanish Trail, Santa Fe emerged as the hub of the overland continental trade network linking Mexico and United States markets—a network that included not only this trail, but also the Santa Fe Trail and El Camino Real de Tierra Adentro.
+After the United States took control of the Southwest in 1848, other routes to California emerged, a wagon route was opened to southern California, and use of the Old Spanish Trail sharply declined.

 Find references in our bibliography to help you dig deeper into the history of the Old Spanish National Historic Trail.